MintKyle/CSIS-2420-A02/CSIS-2420-A02/readme.txt

  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  *****************************************************************************/
+Jared: For me, I wrote the RandomizedQueue.java file, and helped with adding comments in Subset and Deque.

 /******************************************************************************